istio/old_pilot_repo/doc/testing.md

     gcloud config set container/use_client_certificate True

+_Note3_: The optional `-h` flag should point to a Docker registry that you have access to push images.

 ## Code linters

 We require that Istio Manager code contributions pass all linters defined by [the check script](../bin/check.sh):